Fiskåbygd

 Fiskåbygd or Fiskå is a coastal village that is also the administrative centre of Vanylven Municipality in Møre og Romsdal county, Norway.
-The village is located about 100 km southwest of the city of Ålesund, about 12 km east of the village of Myklebost, and about 30 km southwest of the village of Rovdane.
-Fiskåbygd lies along the shores of the Vanylvsfjorden, east of the Stadlandet peninsula in Selje Municipality.
+The village is located about 100 km southwest of the city of Ålesund, about 12 km east of the village of Syvde, and about 30 km southwest of the village of Rovdane.
+Fiskå lies along the shores of the Vanylvsfjorden, east of the Stadlandet peninsula in Stad Municipality.

-The 0.69 km2 village has a population (2018) of 499 and a population density of 704 PD/km2.
+The 0.69 km2 village has a population (2024) of 486 and a population density of 704 PD/km2.

 The nearest church is Vanylven Church, located in Slagnes about 15 km to the southwest.